hashicorp/go-tfe/README.md

 Enterprise' - but a feature will be explicitly noted as only supported in one or the other, if applicable (rare).

-## Release Information
+## Version Information

-This project uses semantic versioning to convey the impact of released changes.

-Since the release of go-tfe 1.0, we don't anticipate releasing any major breaking changes.
-From time to time, breaking changes that reflect a bug fix may appear as a minor version change.
-Minor version changes will otherwise indicate new features and enhancements.
+Almost always, minor version changes will indicate backwards-compatible features and enhancements.
+Occasionally, function signature changes that reflect a bug fix may appear as a minor version change.
 Patch version changes will be used for bug fixes, performance improvements, and otherwise unimpactful changes.

 ## Installation